nhu92/Mixed-DNA-Project/07-TestKewData.md

 The pipeline showed some patterns that is both expected or not.
 The expected species showed up in the final optima but also brought up the unexpected answer.
 I am thinking about the over filtering possibilities and low representative references panel could be the reason that the reference panel falls apart.
 I will use the unfiltered matrix to calculate the Z-axis.
 Additionally, the PC1-PC2 is good to differentiate the in-out groups.
 The PC2-PC3 should be good to differentiate the in groups down to species.

 The Brassicaceae panel only has 6 species, which might be too low to find the correct species.
 I have hope for the Poaceae panel which has 13 species.

+The Poaceae gives a nice prediction overall.
+The two targeted species are nearly called from the results.
+The final result is a little bit off but I think it is due to the big polytomy in the Poaceae tree.

+Now, I will search for another Kew dataset for the test in Poaceae.
+The goal is to estimate the accuracy and the precision.
+Also, I will trim the 70 species into a simpler one to sort the species in the very beginning.
+The full pipeline will be submitted tomorrow.